Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Introduction

-The complexity in robustly constraining the ages of both GCs in our Milky Way and nearby galaxies, as well as those in the Sparkler, lies in the fact that they are many billions of years old.
-Measuring ages for populations $>$2 Gyr old is incredibly challenging and observationally expensive owing to their subtly varying colors and spectral features \citep[e.g.,][]{Kriek2009, Kriek2016}.
-Thus, it is difficult to definitively conclude if the ages of GCs approach the age of the Universe, even at $z\sim1.5$ ($t_{\mathrm{univ}}$=4.5 Gyr).
-This technical limitation is inherent to the problem, with only marginal returns even in the case of acquiring high quality, deep spectroscopy.
-With the first few drips of data from JWST, the Sparkler rapidly became the best known example in the literature to date of a galaxy containing GC candidates at $z>1$ -- the infrared sensitivity of this facility immediately opened a brand new discovery space in understanding GC formation.
-With the discovery of similarly exciting targets, but at higher redshifts, the age constraints become more meaningful \citep[e.g., see improvements in age constraints for early quenched galaxies;][]{Carnall2023, Glazebrook2024, deGraaff2024}.
+With the first few drips of data from JWST, the Sparkler rapidly became the best known example in the literature to date of a galaxy containing GC candidates at $z>1$ -- the infrared sensitivity of this facility immediately opened a brand new discovery space for studying GC formation at early times.
+At higher redshifts, however, age constraints become intrinsically more informative, as the same absolute age differences correspond to a larger fraction of the cosmic age.
+Recent studies of early quenched galaxies have therefore achieved substantially improved constraints on formation timescales \citep[e.g.,][]{Carnall2023, Glazebrook2024, deGraaff2024}.

-There is a growing literature of JWST studies of the stellar populations of high redshift clumps, where age-dating is more straight forward owing simply to the young age of the universe itself \citep{Claeyssens2023, Messa2024a, Messa2024b, Fujimoto2024, Welch2023, Vanzella2022b, Vanzella2023, Bergamini2023}.
+There is a growing literature of JWST studies of the stellar populations of high redshift clumps, where age-dating is more straight forward owing simply to the young age of the Universe itself \citep{Claeyssens2023, Messa2024a, Messa2024b, Fujimoto2024, Welch2023, Vanzella2022b, Vanzella2023, Bergamini2023}.
 Possible GC candidates may even now be identified as early as $z=8-10$ \citep{Adamo2024, Bradley2024, Mowla2024}.
 Note that some published works on cluster systems at high redshift use the term 'clump' to refer to a wide range of stellar systems, extending from the most compact sources that could still have sizes of a few 100~pc up to much larger ($\approx$kpc-scale) super-complexes that are spatially resolved \citep[e.g.,][]{ForsterSchreiber2011, Guo2015, Guo2018}.
 However, measurements in highly lensed systems can provide improved constraints for the sizes of stellar sources, reaching half-light radii of just a few pc \citep[and even measured sizes in a handful of cases;][]{Vanzella2022a, Vanzella2023}; we therefore will refer to the compact (unresolved) stellar sources which have estimated ages of at least 10~Myr as `clusters' or `globular clusters', since they have likely survived early dispersal and can be considered gravitationally bound.